openearth/aeolis-python/docs/user/model_description.rst

 where :math:`L` (``L``) [m] is the typical length scale of the hill.

 .. tip::
-   **Tuning the length scale :math:`L` (``L``):** The typical length scale of the hill (:math:`L`) influences the strength of the shear perturbation.
+   Tuning the length scale :math:`L` (``L``): The typical length scale of the hill (:math:`L`) influences the strength of the shear perturbation.
 A higher :math:`L` will result in a stronger shear stress perturbation (higher wind speed-up over the crest or reduction at the toe) and thus in a more outspoken morphodynamic shape.
-A practical approach is to vary this parameter between 10 and 1000 depending on your desired morphological outcome.
+A practical approach is to vary this parameter between 10 and 1000 m depending on your desired morphological outcome.

 For one-dimensional situations, a simplified solution of the shear perturbation approach is implemented.
 By ignoring some minor terms, it provides a less computationally expensive approach :cite:`kroy2002minimal`: